dotnet/docs/docs/core/diagnostics/dotnet-sos.md

 ---
 title: dotnet-sos diagnostic tool - .NET CLI
-description: Learn how to install and use the dotnet-sos CLI tool manage the SOS debugger extension which are used with native debuggers on Windows and Linux. ms.date: 11/17/2020
+description: Learn how to install and use the dotnet-sos CLI tool to manage the SOS debugger extension, which is used with native debuggers on Windows and Linux. ms.date: 11/17/2020
 ---
 # SOS installer (dotnet-sos)

-**This article applies to:** ✔️ .NET Core 2.1 SDK and later versions, ✔️ .NET 5.0 SDK and later versions
+**This article applies to:** ✔️ .NET Core 2.1 SDK and later versions

 ## Install